Runnymede Borough Council

 Runnymede Borough Council is the local authority for the Borough of Runnymede, a non-metropolitan district in Surrey, England.
 County-level services are provided by Surrey County Council.
 There are no civil parishes in the borough, which is an unparished area.
 The council has been under no overall control since 2023, being run since 2024 by a coalition of Labour, Liberal Democrat, Green, Residents Group, and Independent councillors.

+Runnymede Borough Council, along with all Surrey district councils and Surrey County Council will be abolished in 2027 as part of ongoing local government restructuring, with the area of Runnymedge to become part of West Surrey, administered by West Surrey Council.

 Political control

 The council has been under no overall control since 2023.
 Following the 2024 election an Alliance of Labour, Liberal Democrats, Greens and independent councillors formed to run the council.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: